os-climate/sostrades-dev-tools/docs/source/add-repository.md

 # Add personal repository

-To add a personal repository after already installed a sostrades local platform, you can follow the following steps.
+To add a personal repository after having already installed a sostrades local platform, you can follow the following steps.

 ## 1. Clone repository